solrxtin/solrxtin/README.md

 - 👋 Hi, I’m @solrxtin
-- 👀 I’m interested in web3
+- 👀 I have keen interest in web3
 - 🌱 I’m currently a full-stack and smart contract developer
 - 💞️ I’m looking to collaborate on projects that involve the use of MERN stacks, flask, Django, and solidity.
 - 📫 Kindly reach out to me on WhatsApp +2349065652780